Manchester United face West Bromwich Albion in the Premier League clash at The Hawthorns on Sunday.

 In the past eight meetings, there has been just one occasion where both teams have found the back of the net (December 2017).

-United are heavy favourites to win this game to maintain their undefeated away game record and you can use this football index offer to back them to win again.
+United are heavy favourites to win this game to maintain their undefeated away game record and you should read this Sorare review before placing a bet to back them to win again.

 They have gone 18 games without defeat, and they are the bookmakers’ favourites to win on Sunday and take their streak to 19.